tiskw/tiskw/README.md

 I'm a mathematical engineer at [Toyota Research Institute](https://www.tri.global/) as a secondee from [Aisin Seiki](https://www.aisin.com/), working on research and development of machine learning and image processing, e.g. driver monitoring system for vehicles.
-I also have experiance in data analysis, mainly in the field of factory operation imoprvement.
+I also have experience in data analysis, mainly in the field of factory operation improvements.

 See [my website](https://tiskw.github.io/about_en.html) for more details.